bgwarcompany/bgwarcompany/docs/source/riders_surcoat.rst

    :figclass: align-center
    :align: center
    :scale: 60 %
+   Diagram of the split seam on the front and back panels

 1. Pin front panels together and back panels together.
 2. Mark the top of the riders slit.